Get $500 and your FREE investor kit!

 Reaping Precious Metal-Related Rewards

 “We’re starting to see more and more people become concerned about the volatility in the markets — which happens when you have high inflation and higher interest rates — and also the value of their currency,” DeMeritt says.
-“Gold is going to be a great alternative; it happened, in the past, to be one of the better assets.”
+“Gold is likely to be a great alternative; it happened, in the past, to be one of the better assets.”

 Investing a portion of your portfolio in physical precious metal assets like gold and silver — is a potential approach investors may want to consider in today’s economy.

 “Gold and silver have historically performed very well in times of inflation,” Kevin DeMeritt says.
-“Gold was up 300%; silver was up 500% the last time we saw inflation this high.
-With inflation and [a] recession looming, people should consider precious metals as a hedge against some of that economic uncertainty.”
+“With inflation and [a] recession looming, people should consider precious metals as a hedge against some of that economic uncertainty.”

 The statements made on this Website are opinions only.
 Past results are no guarantee of future performance or returns.
 Precious metals, like all investments, carry risk.
 Precious metals and coins may appreciate, depreciate, or stay the same depending on a variety of factors.
 Lear Capital, LLC cannot guarantee, and makes no representation, that any metals purchased will appreciate at all or appreciate sufficiently to make customers a profit.
 Lear is a retail seller of precious metals and its buyback (or bid) prices are lower than its sell (or ask) prices.
 Metals must appreciate enough to account for this difference in order for customer to make a profit when liquidating the metals.
 Lear does not provide financial advice or retirement planning services.
 The decision to purchase or sell precious metals, and which precious metals to purchase or sell, are the customer’s decision alone, and purchases and sales should be made subject to the customer’s own research, prudence and judgment.